supercharge/docs/middleware.md

 ### Registering Middleware on Routes
 You can create middleware and assign it to [individual routes](/docs/{{version}}/routing).
 In this case, you should locate the route-level middleware next to your route file.
 To tell Supercharge to skip your route-level middleware when loading route file (because it’s not a route), prefix the file with an underscore `_`.

 Skipping middleware files isn’t available in Supercharge yet.
-That’s the reason to you’ll put route-level middleware in the routes folder.
-[Want to PR this feature, please don’t hesitate!](https://github.com/superchargejs/framework/blob/master/src/foundation/http/bootstrap/load-middleware.js)
+That’s the reason you have to put route-level middleware in the routes folder.
+If you [want to PR this feature, please don’t hesitate!](https://github.com/superchargejs/framework/blob/master/src/foundation/http/bootstrap/load-middleware.js)

 #### Example